Two days and so much to see in Chicago, Chicago!

 https://www.cruisechicago.com/

 Cold and tired, we hailed a cab for a short ride to The Italian Village for dinner.
-Family owned since 1927 and the oldest Italian restaurant in Chicago, the three restaurants, Italian Village, Vivere and La Cantina will provide you with whatever style of dining you prefer.
-From family dining to fine dining, you can find fine Italian fare here.
-We opted for Vivere and it was an excellent decision.
-The service, wine, and food were excellent.
+Family owned since 1927, and the oldest Italian restaurant in Chicago, the three restaurants, Italian Village, Vivere, and La Cantina, will provide you with whatever style of dining you prefer.
+You can find fine Italian fare here, from family to fine dining.
+We opted for Vivere, and it was an excellent decision.
+The service, wine, and food were outstanding.
 We enjoyed a mid-priced wine from their ample cellar.
-The meal and conversation was a satisfying end to a busy day of touring.
+The meal and conversation were a satisfying end to a busy day of touring.

 Ravioli

 Saturday would prove to be a less busy day.
 We began with brunch at the Cheesecake Factory in the Hancock Tower.
-Beginning your day with an omelet and mimosa is starting the day off right.
+Beginning your day with an omelet and a mimosa is the right way to start.
 We each took a piece of decadent cheesecake to go.
 Next, we walked to “the Bean” in Millennium Park.

 The Bean

 This unique, impressive sculpture draws you into its mirror-like surface.
-At 66 feet wide and 33 feet high and has a 12 foot arch in the center.
-Standing beneath the arch, you get a whole new perspective of your surroundings.
+It is 66 feet wide and 33 feet high, with a 12-foot arch at its center.
+You get a whole new perspective of your surroundings beneath the arch.
 This is not to be missed in Grant Park!
+Here is a quick look at the Bean!

 https://www.cityofchicago.org/city/en/depts/dca/supp_info/millennium_park_-artarchitecture.html#cloud